Tjabooo/Tjabooo/README.md

 self-taught full-stack (kind of) developer located in sweden 🇸🇪

 ### About me
-- 📖 in my 1st year at KTH doing my BSc in ICT
+- 📖 first year ict undergraduate at kth, stockholm
 - 🌱 currently improving: learning java i guess
 - 📫 how to reach me: find me